CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/aspecthelper.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.thaumcraft.aspecthelper.aspectBuilder()"
     - `#!groovy EntityEntry`.
 Sets the entity being modified.
 Requires either entity or object must be defined, but not both.
-(Default `null`).

         ```groovy
         entity(EntityEntry)
         ```

     - `#!groovy IIngredient`.
 Sets the item being modified.
 Requires either entity or object must be defined, but not both.
-(Default `null`).

         ```groovy
         object(IIngredient)
         ```

     - `#!groovy ArrayList<AspectStack>`.
 Sets the Aspects of the entity or item.
-(Default `null`).

         ```groovy
         aspect(AspectStack)
         aspect(String, int)
         ```

     - `#!groovy boolean`.
 Sets if all pre-existing Aspects should be removed from the entity or item before adding Aspects, if any are added.
+(Default `false`).

         ```groovy
         stripAspects()